trans-travel/trans-travel/us/wi.md

  * Wisconsin does not have a "sanctuary" law.
  * If [2023
    AB465](https://docs.legis.wisconsin.gov/2023/related/proposals/ab465)
-   passes, medical care for trans youth would be banned.
+   is signed, medical care for trans youth would be banned.

 ## Child Custody / Abuse